 Crossing your arms over your midline as they swing can cause lower back and abdominal issues, as that twisting motion repeated over a long time is strenuous on the muscle groups in your torso.
 And this version requires more energy.

 Instead, just keep your arm swing relaxed and linear and allow that swing to generate power.
-To dive deeper into running form, check out this article on head to to toe running form.
+To dive deeper into running form, check out this article on head-to-toe running form.

 A plan allows you to show up to your workout with purpose, and it ensures you’re not repeating the same workout on autopilot every time you use the treadmill.

 Whether you find a training plan online or you develop your own, be sure it has a mix of speed and incline.
 Work in some sprinting days, some incline days, and some distance days.

 Having a plan before you get to the gym will leave you with less stress surrounding your workouts.